-Do you notice that your internet connection is slower than usual?
+Have you noticed that your internet connection is slower than usual?
 Or that it works and stops intermittently?
 It could be a technical problem, but it could also be that someone is stealing your WiFi.
-If you want to find out if that is the problem and know how to avoid it, read on.
+Find out if this is happening to you and how to avoid it, read on.

 Find Out if Your WiFi Is Being Stolen